dgleba/listo429c/vpv445/README.md

 ## Status History

+ - 2019-02-26_Tue_22.02-PM
+    basic app is complete with pouch, vue, search, autocomplete, both vuetify and bootstrap (messy but working).

 - 2019-02-26_Tue_22.02-PM basic app is complete with pouch vue search autocomplete vuetify and bootstrap

 - 2019-02-25_Mon_22.59-PM vue-material autocomplete has a bug with sub term - even typing a letter will